AutoAiRobotics/ATtiny-Code-for-Microphone-Activated-LED/README.md

 # ATtiny-Code-for-Microphone-Activated-LED
 Change of pin numbers for ATtiny microcontrollers instead of normal Arduino.
+Also disabled serial communication functions.